clopca/cdk-vpclattice-alpha/doubts.md

 - Retain vs destroy default
 - Auth interfaces (Do we want to allow to add policies or not in case AccessMode is selected)

+1. What is the effect of DNS_entry in the CFN Resource for Service? https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-vpclattice-service.html#cfn-vpclattice-service-dnsentry